OscarSavolainen/OscarSavolainen/README.md

 ### OscarSav

-I'm a ML Research Engineer, with a huge passion for neural network quantization and unit testing.
+**`Machine Learning Research Engineer`**
+My 3 great engineering loves are analyzing data, neural network quantization, and unit testing.
+At the risk of sounding like a complete nerd, I am super into working on very complex problems that have a strong coding aspect.
+It's how I get into flow state.
+At the moment, that is building a neutral network quantization library with never-before-seen tools and techniques, and an ultra-fast Rust backend.

-I have some full-stack experience, and will build what I need to make to make something work, but it's not where my heart is.
+I will mention that I have some full-stack experience from having built 2 data-centered websites from scratch (see my projects below).
+I will build what I need to make to make something work, but I will also admit that full-stack (particularly front-end) is not where my heart is.

 ---